Yuan-Yu/bioStructureM/README.md

     gcenter = getGeometrycenter(pdbStruct);

 ### Get center of mass
-Before using `getCenterOfMass`, assigning mass to each atom is need.
+Before using `getCenterOfMass`, assigning mass to each atom is needed.

     pdbStruct = assignMass(pdbStruct);
     mcenter = getCenterOfMass(pdbStruct);